 Starting Friday, Sept.
 18, the Tillamook and Clatsop state forests will re-open along with ODF-managed lands in Columbia, Lincoln, Polk, and Benton counties.
 Know Before You Go: Check public use restrictions before you head out .

 The Gilchrist and Sun Pass state forests along with ODF-managed lands in Klamath, Jackson, Josephine, Coos, Douglas and Lane counties remain closed due to extreme fire danger.

 The Santiam State Forest remains closed until further notice.

-State forests offer some of the best Off-Highway Vehicle (OHV) trails in the Pacific Northwest.
-The Browns Camp, Jordan Creek, and Diamond Mill OHV areas alone provide more than 250 miles of riding opportunity through some of the more scenic areas of the forest.
+State forests offer some of the best off-highway vehicle (OHV) trails in the Pacific Northwest.
+In the Tillamook State Forest, the Browns Camp, Jordan Creek, and Diamond Mill OHV areas alone provide more than 250 miles of riding opportunity through some of the more scenic areas of the forest.

 OHV areas include trails for motorcycle, quad, and four-wheel drive enthusiasts that range from easy to challenging.
-The trails in the Diamond Mill area are mostly single track trails for motorcycle use only.
-Side-by-side enthusiasts will enjoy the Nicolai Mountain OHV area where almost all of the trails are open to for their use.
+The trails in the Diamond Mill of the Tillamook State Forest area are mostly single track trails for motorcycle use only.
+Side-by-side enthusiasts will enjoy the four-wheel drive trails in the Tillamook State Forest and the bulk of the trail network in the Nicolai Mountain OHV Area.

 For more specific information about OHV use and the fire season status of the OHV trails on the Tillamook State Forest, visit the Tillamook State Forest blog.